 Types of motorcycle vary from the classic to the more modern.

 The cheapest form of fuel being your own feet, there are hundreds of pedalos whose drivers are always asking people if they need a taxi.

-Many come with a sound system that blast the most popular hits from Reggaeton at full volume, no matter what the hour.
+Many come with a sound system that blasts the most popular hits from Reggaeton at full volume, no matter what the hour.

 This driver was waiting at the busy intersection by the Capitol Building and you can well see the pedalo construction: two sturdy wheels at the rear and a clever welding job for the seat, for the front wheel, and to hold the roof on.

-It made a contrast in ingenuity from the little bumble-bee fibre-glass taxi.
+It made a contrast in ingenuity from the little bumble-bee fibre-glass taxi beside it.

 The roof of a pedalo is a piece of creativity in itself.